 In the machine learning community, this particular measure is occasionally termed the ``\textit{evidence}" for the model under hyper-parameters $\balpha$, since it represents the element of the posterior distribution across models that is influenced by the data.

-Then, to make inferences about $\btheta$, one simply considers the conditional distribution of $\btheta$ given the observed data.
+Since probabilistic models include elements that are unknown and the available data seldom provides a comprehensive view of these unknowns, we usually have to incorporate a certain degree of uncertainty regarding various aspects of the model.
+This uncertainty is defined through (conditional) probability distributions, which characterize both the extent and the type of uncertainty involved.
+In the model described above, then, to make inferences about $\btheta$, one simply considers the conditional distribution of $\btheta$ given the observed data.
 This is referred to as the \textit{posterior} distribution, since it represents the plausibility of each possible value of $\btheta$ after seeing the data.
 The posterior distribution is the solution space for given problems and allows us to quantify our \textit{uncertainty} about parameter values after observing the data, since it measures the probability of the present model in light of the data.
-Mathematically, this relationship is expressed via Bayes’ theorem,
+Mathematically, this relationship is expressed via Bayes' theorem,